bfeng1/Disaster-Tweets-Detection/README.md

 # Disaster-Tweets-Detection

 ## Objectives
 The main objective for this project is to use NLP technics and build deep learning model to identify tweets about disasters using given trianing data.
+In this project, I used a deep learning model with LSTM (long short-term memory) networks to achieve a high accuracy model.

 ## Data